-Clipchamp accepts payment via MasterCard, VISA, AMEX and PayPal.
+Clipchamp accepts payment via MasterCard, VISA, Discover, AMEX and PayPal.

-If you see an error during the check-out process, this usually happens because a credit card payment has been declined or a transaction doesn't go through.
+If you see an error during the check-out process, this usually happens because a credit/debit card payment has been declined or a transaction doesn't go through.
 The most common reasons this happens are:

-Sometimes Clipchamp will display a specific message clarifying why the charge didn't go through, for example if you enter an incorrect card number or expiry date you might see this warning:
+If we receive more information from the payment provider during the checkout attempt, we will display a specific message clarifying why the charge didn't go through.
+For example, if you enter an incorrect card number or expiry date you might see this warning:

-If you are sure you have entered your card details correctly, and you still see an error message, the reason is most likely that the issuing bank has declined the charge for one of the reasons shown above.
+If you are sure, you have entered your card details correctly, and still see an error message, the most likely reason is that the issuing bank has declined the charge for one of the reasons shown above.

-If this is the case, you'll have to get in touch with your bank to authorise transactions from Clipchamp Pty Ltd. Alternatively, you can try using another credit card, debit card or a PayPal account.
+If this is the case, you'll have to contact your bank to authorize transactions from Clipchamp Pty Ltd. Alternatively, you can try using another credit card, debit card, or a PayPal account.